 Increased insurance rates

 Your insurance rates will go up if your risky behavior is found to be the cause of a crash or collision.
-Drivers who are “at-fault” can expect the increase on their rates to last for several years.
-That would amount to serious sum of money down the drain, all for one moment of stupidity behind the wheel.
+Drivers who are “at-fault” can expect the increase in their rates to last for several years.
+That would amount to a serious sum of money down the drain, all for one moment of stupidity behind the wheel.

 Certain offenses immediately invalidate your insurance and could lead your insurance provider to totally cancel your policy.
 Driving under the influence of alcohol or drugs will usually do it.
 Without insurance, you will not be able to drive until a new policy is established.
 This could take some time, as no insurance company will want to get involved with someone who has proven themselves to be a reckless driver.

 In the single moment spent deciding to make a risky maneuver or dangerous action, you could have sentenced yourself to years of far-reaching negative consequences.
-Each one of the negative outcomes discussed in this article would adversely affect your life in a myriad of ways.
+Each one of the negative outcomes discussed in this module would adversely affect your life in a myriad of ways.
 Of course, you would be lucky to endure just one negative outcome as a result of your actions.
-If a serious collision occurs due to your risky behavior, you could be faced with serious injury, license revocation and a large fine!
+If a serious collision occurs due to your risky behavior, you could be faced with a serious injury, license revocation and a large fine!

 Losing your license would seriously dent your quality of life all on its own.
-You may have difficulties getting to school, which would have a negative affect on your grades, your college choices and your future career.
+You may have difficulties getting to school, which would have a negative effect on your grades, your college choices and your future career.
 Without a driver’s license, your social life may suffer.
-You will not be able get around as easily and if you cannot get to work, you won’t have the necessary money to do many of the activities you enjoy.
+You will not be able to get around as easily and if you cannot get to work, you won’t have the necessary money to do many of the activities you enjoy.
 You could become lonely, and depressed.